Tuesday, December 3, 2024

 Hyperstimulated macrophages produce Hemophagocytic lymphohistiocytosis (HLH) and macrophage activation syndrome.
 Hemophagocytosis (i.e., engulfment of erythrocytes by activated macrophages), systemic inflammation, fever, cytopenia, hyperferritinemia, and hyperlipidemia, which can be due to inherited defects in cytotoxic T-cell function or triggered secondary to infection or rheumatological disorders.

 Role of Platelets in Sepsis.
-Platelets are tiny lens like discs and platelets have no nucleus but the cytoplasm is packed with powerful chemicals in packet from.
+Platelets are tiny lens like discs and platelets have no nucleus but the cytoplasm is packed with powerful chemicals in packets from.
 Though platelets lack in size but make that up in numbers, around 200,000/microlit of blood.
-In inflammation and specially in Sepsis, cytokines induce rapid release of platelets from the bone marrow and make individual platelet swell and the surface becomes more sticky and adhere to each other into tiny clots and blocks blood flow in capillaries.
+In inflammation and specially in Sepsis, cytokines induce rapid release of platelets from the bone marrow and make individual platelets swell and the surface becomes more sticky and adhere to each other into tiny clots and blocks blood flow in capillaries.
 This leads to ischemia and tissue necrosis of the kidneys, liver, brain and lungs.
 Arterial blood fails to load up oxygen and all highly vascular tissues fail to function normally and contribute to necrosis.
 Released chemicals from platelets recruit further inflammatory cells at the site.

 Cytokines in Sepsis.